ovh/docs/pages/cloud/ovhcloud-connect/occ-concepts-overview/guide.en-gb.md

 ## Principles

-The OVHcloud Connect  is  based on a virtual  link between  an  EntryPoint  and  an  EndPoint.
+OVHcloud Connect  is  based on a virtual  link between  an  EntryPoint  and  an  EndPoint.
 The  EntryPoint  is where you want to make the inter-connection with OVHcloud.
 The EndPoint is the OVHcloud Datacenter with your services.
-You can choose any Datacenter in the same region than the POP.
+You can choose any datacenter in the same region as the POP.

 ### Layer-2 Mode